dbow/futureplate/README.md

 ## !Goals

 * Functional stores (reducers, like redux).
-* Store-specific re-renders (re-render triggered on entire component tree on any store update).
+* Store- or component-specific re-renders (a re-render is triggered on the entire component tree on any store update).
 * UI tests